 Nestling in the beautiful Bavarian landscape flanking the river Salzach, the former Cistercian monastery Raitenhaslach exudes inspiration and historical charm.
-After extensive restoration work, the monastery's late-baroque prelate's wing has been developed into a hub of international academic discussion – the new Science & Study Center of the Technical University of Munich (TUM).
+After extensive restoration work, the monastery's late-baroque prelate's wing has been developed into a hub of international academic discussion – the Science & Study Center of the Technical University of Munich (TUM).

 With some 1,000 square meters of space, the center offers TUM scientists, staff and students seminar and study rooms in a range of sizes.
 The TUM Science & Study Center also welcomes third-party use.

 "Creating sustainable internationality means connecting your homeland with the world.
 Raitenhaslach is part of our Bavarian homeland withstanding cultural tradition, while Burghausen is a unique, open-minded center of science and industry.
 This is, therefore, the ideal place both in terms of location and partners to develop a top-class, internationally-visible academic brand.
 Aside from being well-informed about Europe, Asia and the USA, the university administration must also know its way around Bavaria, where the university's roots run deep."
-(Quote by President Prof. Dr. Dr. h.c. mult.
+(Quote by President emeritus Prof. Dr. Dr. h.c. mult.
 Wolfgang A. Herrmann)